Scotch Plains-Fanwood High School: SPF Raiders Marching Band

+The band competes and performs regularly.
 In 2012, the Marching Raiders went into the USBands National Championships (Groups 2 Open & 4 Open PLUS 3A &6A) at MetLife Stadium, with a show entitled "On The Brink Of Change: Gold Rush To A Better Tomorrow".
 They ended the competitive marching band season ranked 2nd place, with a score of 95.8 in group 6A, with a caption award of Best Effect.

 In 2014, the show was entitled Il Cuore Di Romano: The Heart of the Roman Empire.
 The band had an undefeated season and were Group VIA NJ State and Group VIA National Champions, winning all captions at the latter.

-For the 2015 season, the Raider Marching Band was promoted to Group VI Open with their show "Chance Love: Tales Beneath a Persian Moon".

-In the 2016 season, the band displayed a medieval themed show entitled "The Code: Of Kingdoms and Glory", featuring narration by Morgan Freeman taken from a documentary.

-In 2017, the show was entitled Elements and featured parts such as "Water", "Mother Earth", and "Fire".
-The band took third place at the Group VI Open New Jersey state championships.

-In 2018, the show was called "On Point"—The band took third place at the Group VI Open USBands New Jersey State Championships with a score of 90.938.
-They also took 6th place at the 2018 USBands National Championships with a score of 90.825.

-Theater

-The school has a Repertory Theater, which does yearly stage productions, the most recent one being Les Miserables.
-Additionally, beginning in 2015, the school has put on a yearly fall play, with She Kills Monsters being the most recent production.